ArashPartow/math-parser-benchmark-project/exprtk/readme.txt

    }

-Note: In the scenario of inequalities between two vectors, the  result is not  a vector  but rather  a singular  variable denoting  a boolean state  of either  'true' or  'false' depending  on the  nature of  the inequality.

-   var x[3] := { 1, 1, 1 };
-   var y[3] := { 3, 2, 1 };

-   y > x == false

-Note:  When  the  aggregate  operations  denoted  above  are  used  in conjunction with a  vector or vector  expression, the return  value is not a vector but rather a single value.
+Note: When  the aggregate or reduction  operations denoted  above  are used  in conjunction with a  vector or  vector  expression, the return value is not a vector but rather a single value.

    var x[3] := { 1, 2, 3 };